 Newly emerged cockroaches are white.
 The female produce egg-containing oothecae (egg cases) which contain 14 to 60 eggs.
 Eggs can hatch within 24 to 48 days and the nymphs emerge.
 Development from nymph is usually 6 weeks or more.
 In Singapore, high temperature and high humidity will even shorten the development time.

 If infestation is bad, cockroaches will appear during the day.
 Home owners would need to be mindful to look out for the following tell-tale signs

 Cockroaches spend about 75% of their time in crack and crevice harborages.
-They can squeeze due to their tiny size which are between 11mm to 53mm long.
+They can squeeze due to their tiny size which is between 11mm to 53mm long.
 Their survival depends on water, food and shelter.
 What can you do to prevent cockroaches’ infestation in your home?
-You can practice clean and hygiene housekeeping in 4 ways
+You can practice clean and hygiene housekeeping in 4 ways.

 4 Ways to Get Rid of Cockroaches

 #1 Eliminate Food Sources

 - Remove standing liquids from buckets and sinks